 Our highly-trained psychiatrists and therapists offer a comprehensive and confidential approach to private, outpatient psychiatric care for the treatment of ADHD.
 Whether this is your first time seeking psychiatric care or if you are seeking a new provider, Novum Psychiatry can help.
 In-person and telehealth appointments available.
 We accept health insurance.

-Here are some practical strategies for managing ADHD:
+Here are some practical strategies for managing ADHD at work:

 Strategy #1: Set Specific Schedules and Deadlines

-It becomes harder to manage ADHD at work when you keep falling behind schedule and miss small deadlines.
+Symptoms of ADHD in the workplace can have a negative impact on work performance when you keep falling behind schedule and miss small deadlines.
 You’re forced to compensate by cramming to get all your work done at once, which makes you want to procrastinate at the thought of the enormous task ahead of you.
 This vicious cycle can result in a lot of stress and struggle.

-To make sure you stay on top of things, you have to start by setting specific schedules.
-Instead of saying that you’ll work on a specific task in five minutes, write down the exact time you plan to work on the task, for example, 2:11 PM.
+To make sure you stay on top of things, start by setting specific schedules.
+Instead of saying that you’ll work on a specific task in 5 minutes, write down the exact time you plan to work on the task, for example, 2:15 PM.
 If another task gets in the way of your schedule, simply reschedule that specific task to another time.